Star Trek Generations: Home media

-On July 18, 1995, Generations was released on LaserDisc (LD) in the United States.
-On September 10, 1995, it was released on LD in Japan, with the cover title ジェネレーションズ ワイド版.
-It was also released on the United Kingdom in 1995 on a PAL format.
+Generations was released on LaserDisc in the United States on July 18, 1995, followed by a September release in Japan.
+It was also released on the United Kingdom in 1995 in the PAL format.
 The film was released in the UK on VHS on 28 December 1998.
 It was given a DVD release in 1998, with a non-anamorphic transfer and no special features.
+It later received a British DVD release on October 2, 2000.
 A new anamorphic transfer formed the basis of a 2004 special edition, with audio and text commentaries and special featurettes.
-It later received a British DVD release on October 2, 2000.
 The film was released on Blu-ray in 2009 as part of a box set of The Next Generation films, along with additional material.
+The four Next Generation feature films were released on Ultra HD Blu-ray on April 4, 2023, in standalone and collected formats.